ChefYeshpal/webapp-magic8ball/README.md

         - 1/4th of the bottom screen is the dialogue box for the 8ball, maybe jazz it up a bit so that it looks like an actual dialogue box?
     - Added dialogue explanations for colour theory
         - Used ai for this, seriously you expect me to somehow make colourtheory for babies? come on....

+- 8 Oct 2025
+    - Added colour palette
+        - Drag sliders should help in adjusting the amount of colour added, no?
+    - Improved dialogue for the potion making scenes
+    - Should also add a skip functionality or something, dunno...